Alaska Apostille Services — Fast & Simple Mail-In Processing

 Do I need to be in Alaska to get an Alaska apostille

 No. You can mail your documents from anywhere in the United States.
-We handle submission to the Alaska Secretary of State and return your documents with tracking.
+We handle submission to the Alaska Lieutenant Governor and return your documents with tracking.

 Do you review my Alaska documents before I mail them